ItsMeBrille/MMM-TBF/README.md

 ### Introduction

 MMM-TBF is a MagicMirror2 module that displays abbreviations and their full form from a JSON data file.
 The abbreviations are shown in a randomized order, making it an interactive and educational addition to your MagicMirror2 setup.
-TBF is short for the Norwegian word Trebokstavsforkortelse, Three word abbreviation
+The default list of abbreviations is a list of Norwegian Defence terms.
+The name TBF is short for the Norwegian word Trebokstavsforkortelse, Three word abbreviation

 ### Installation